itmo-escience/datavis_en/practice/practice1/README.md

 Now all of our changes are in the remote repo.

-Last thing we need is configure our `github` repo to host our static files (This option will be available once your account upgrade request will be approved by `github`).
+Last thing we need is configure our `github` repo to host our static files.
 On your `github` repo page go to Settings > GitHub Pages and set the Source to `master branch`.
 And after short period of time this section will include the link to root of your hosted application.
 Using received url you can navigate throw the folders of your repo.
 If your directory contains `index.html` file it will be rendered automatically when you navigate to this folder.